ASICS legit check: how to spot a real sneaker

 See the best prices on the Gel-1130

-This code should appear in two places:
+This code should be found in two places:

-Where to buy authentic ASICS
+Where to Buy Authentic ASICS

 - A photo of the sticker on the box with the same code